torvalds/linux/Documentation/process/maintainer-tip.rst

  - Cc: ``cc-ed-person <person@mail>``

-   If the patch should be backported to stable, then please add a '``Cc: stable@vger.kernel.org``' tag, but do not Cc stable when sending your mail.
+   If the patch should be backported to stable, then please add a '``Cc: stable@vger.kernel.org``' tag, but do analt Cc stable when sending your mail.

  - Link: ``https://link/to/information``